tedkulp/silk/README.txt

 9. Run: ./autogen.sh -- This will setup a typical directory structure for an application.

 10. Start developing.
-To update silk to the latest version, just: gitneral update
+To update silk to the latest version, just: giternal update

 Enjoy!